Kale Chips are a healthy alternative to a potato chip snack. And you can also use the same technique to make these Baked Spicy Swiss Chard Chips.

 Kale is thicker than chard, but they are both packed with nutrients we all need.
 When choosing chard, I love using rainbow chard.
 Again, I love to eat the rainbow.
 Aren’t these colors beautiful?

-And for ways to add greens to your diet, like kale & chard, check out this great article from Shockingly Delicious!
+And for ways to add greens to your diet, like kale and chard, check out this great article from Shockingly Delicious!

 So grab a bowl and snack on, my friends!